konstantint/SKompiler/README.md

   * `python/lambda`: Python callable function (primarily useful for debugging and testing).
 Equivalent to calling `expr.lambdify()`.
   * `string`: string, equivalent to `str(expr)`.

+### Other models

+So far this has been a fun two-weekends-long project, hence translation is implemented for a limited number of models.
+The most basic ones (linear models, decision trees, forests, gradient boosting, PCA, KMeans, MLP, Pipeline and a couple of preprocessors) are covered, however, and this is already sufficient to compile nontrivial constructions.
+For example:

+    m = Pipeline([('scale', StandardScaler()),
+                  ('dim_reduce', PCA(6)),
+                  ('cluster', KMeans(10)),
+                  ('classify', MLPClassifier([5, 4], 'tanh'))])

+Even though this particular example probably does not make much sense from a machine learning perspective, it would happily compile both to Excel and SQL forms none the less.

 ### How it works

 The `skompile` procedure translates a given method into an intermediate syntactic representation (called SKompiler AST or SKAST).
 This representation uses a limited number of operations so it is reasonably simple to translate it into other forms.

-It is important to understand the following:

- * So far this has been a fun mostly two-weekend project, hence the "compilation" of models into SKAST was only implemented for linear models, decision trees, random forest and gradient boosting.
- * In principle, SKAST's utility is not limited to `sklearn` models.
+In principle, SKAST's utility is not limited to `sklearn` models.
 Anything you translate into SKAST becomes automatically compileable to whatever output backends are implemented in `SKompiler`.
-Generating SKAST is rather straightforward:
+Generating raw SKAST is quite straightforward:

-       from skompiler import ast
+    from skompiler.dsl import ident, const
-       expr = ast.BinOp(ast.Add(), ast.Identifier('x'), ast.NumberConstant(1))
+    expr = const([[1,2],[3,4]]) @ ident('x', 2) + 12
     expr.to('sqlalchemy/sqlite', 'result')
-       > x + 1 as result

-   Simpler expressions can be generated from strings:

-       from skompiler.toskast.string import translate as fromstring
-       fromstring('10 * (x + 1)')
+    > SELECT 1 * x1 + 2 * x2 + 12 AS result1, 3 * x1 + 4 * x2 + 12 AS result2
+    > FROM data

-   Conversely, you can use `repr(expr)` on any SKAST expression to dump its unformatted internal representation for examination.
+You can use `repr(expr)` on any SKAST expression to dump its unformatted internal representation for examination or `str(expr)` to get a somewhat-formatted view of it.

- * For larger models (say, a random forest or a gradient boosted model with 500+ trees) the resulting SKAST expression tree may become deeper than Python's default recursion limit of 1000.
-As a result you will get a `RecursionError` when trying to traslate the model.
-To alleviate this, raise the system recursion limit to sufficiently high value:
+It is important to note, that for larger models (say, a random forest or a gradient boosted model with 500+ trees) the resulting SKAST expression tree may become deeper than Python's default recursion limit of 1000.
+As a result some translators may produce a `RecursionError` when processing such expressions.
+This can be solved by raising the system recursion limit to sufficiently high value:

     import sys
     sys.setrecursionlimit(10000)

 Development
 -----------